 What is it?

-Water, sanitation, and hygiene (WASH) is one of the 3 main sectors of humanitarian operations, alongside food and health.
+Water, sanitation, and hygiene (WASH) is one of the main sectors of humanitarian aid, alongside food assistance, nutrition, health, and shelter.

 Providing access to safe drinking water in sufficient quantities is essential in emergencies and crises.
 Basic sanitation and hygiene education are important for a healthy living environment.